Azure/azure-powershell/src/SecurityInsights/SecurityInsights/help/Remove-AzSentinelAlertRuleAction.md

 # Remove-AzSentinelAlertRuleAction

 ## SYNOPSIS
-Remove an Automated Response from an Analytic.
+Removes an Automated Response from an Analytic Rule.

 ## SYNTAX